wouterken/itsi/docs/content/getting_started/running_itsi_in_production.md

 If you're planning to use Itsi for a high throughput application in K8s, read [this article](https://github.com/puma/puma/blob/master/docs/kubernetes.md) about running
 Puma in Kubernetes.
 The same advice applies to Itsi.
 {{< /callout >}}

+See [Signal Handling](/getting_started/signals) for more details on Itsi's signal handling.